How did everything begin?

 which can also be detected from Earth.

-meaning of the entire redshift.
-They say or suspect that
+dispute the meaning of the entire redshift.
+They say or

-redshift need not have anything to do with expansion.
-In
+suspect that redshift need not have anything to do with

-fact, the whole Big Bang theory is then devoid of its most
+expansion.
+In fact, the whole Big Bang theory is then devoid

-important piece of evidence.
-It is also important to note
+of its most important piece of evidence.
+It is also

 I do not want to imply that everyone is of the same opinion